 - The current situation for UK nationals living in EU;

 - What UK nationals could use the funding for;

 - How UK nationals could benefit from Language & Translation support.

-By the end of this article you should have a good idea of what the new funding covers, and how it can help solve some of the common issues many UK nationals living in the EU will face after Brexit.
+By the end of this article you should have a good idea of what the new funding covers, and how it can help solve some of the common issues many UK nationals in EU will face after Brexit.

 The UK Nationals Support Fund

 Brexit has created an unthinkable number of issues for both the UK and the other 27-member states of the EU.
 Europeans in the UK and Brits in the EU have faced an uncertain future for several years, not knowing what their residency status could be after the separation date.

 Given this limbo, the UK Government has announced that it is providing up to £3 million in grant funding for UK nationals living in EU states.
 The funding is expected to help UK nationals that:

 - Are currently pensioners or suffer from a disability;

 - Live in remote areas or have mobility issues;